-If TunTrust determines that such systems have been compromised, TunTrust will investigate the extent of the compromise and the risk presented to affected parties.
-Depending on the extent of the compromise and after ensuring the integrity of the CA systems, TunTrust will re-initiate its operations on replacement hardware located at the off-site facility, using back-up copies of its software, data, and Private Keys.
+If TunTrust determines that such systems have been compromised, TunTrust will investigate the extent of the compromise and after ensuring the integrity of the CA systems, TunTrust will re-initiate its operations on replacement hardware located at the off-site facility, using back-up copies of its software, data, and Private Keys.
 TunTrust reserves the right to revoke affected Certificates and to provide new public keys to users.

-5.7.3 Entity Private Key Compromise Procedures
+5.7.3 ENTITY PRIVATE KEY COMPROMISE PROCEDURES